SAFEGUARDING & E-SAFTEY FOR ONLINE TUTORING

 Consult them for their suggested online safeguarding procedures.
 Some companies have affiliations with organisations such as Bit Paper/ Bramble etc as their preferred platform.
 If this is the case, they will probably have a support guide or offer training to help you familiarise with these, but you should still ask for the right to record and maintain student confidentiality.

 If you have found the client via your own means such as word of mouth or your own website, this responsibility is all yours.
 You should be confident with the data storage and GDPR functionality of the platforms you suggest and it is always advisable to gain parental consent before using any new platform.

 Download Myelin Academia's full summary for online tutoring here.

-For more information or tutor training on any of these topics please consult www.myelinacademia.com for our Level 1 Award in PRESET Tutor Training: Certified Tutor Status.
+For more information or tutor training on any of these topics please consult www.myelinacademia.com for our Level 3 Award in Applied Tutor Training 'PRESET'.
 Myelin Academia is the original tutor training provider and only Centre able to award Certified Tutor Status TM, recognised as a benchmark of quality assurance by an awarding organisation Training Qualifications UK.

 "Evidence indicates that tuition is most effective when tutors are provided with training" – National Tutoring Programme

 Got an idea?
 If you would like to contribute to our a blog based on your area of expertise, or tell us which which topics you'd like to read about in future, notify us via email and send your ideas through to [email protected]